axvr/gait/README.md

 (full-adder
   ;; con-max = 4, making it a 4-bit adder.
-  ^{:mach/max 4}
+  ^{:gait/max 4}
   {:a 0x1, :b 0x3})
 ;; => {:s 0x4, :c-out false}
 ```

-The file extension for Machina code is `.mach`.
+The file extension for Gait code is `.gt`.

-(For the history of Machina, you can find notes and experiments under "[NANDC](https://github.com/axvr/codedump/tree/master/2019/nandc)".)
+(For the history of Gait, you can find notes and experiments under "[NANDC](https://github.com/axvr/codedump/tree/master/2019/nandc)".)

 [HDL]: https://en.wikipedia.org/wiki/Hardware_description_language